Follow us:Follow Us on Twitter Like Us on Facebook Follow Us on Google+ Watch videos on our Youtube channel

 The curriculum is designed to allow busy clinicians to participate with minimal disruption of their duties.
-Teaching sessions are held from 5 - 6:30pm twice weekly (Tuesdays and some Thursdays) during the first year; full participation is expected, 75% attendance is required.
-Some of these classes are taken with Graduate students.
+Teaching sessions are held from 5:00-6:30 p.m. twice a week (Tuesdays and some Thursdays) during the first year; full participation is expected, 75% attendance is required.
+Some of these classes are taken with graduate students.

 - Required courses – Biostatistics, Grantsmanship, Scientific Ethics and Directions in Clinical Research & Personalized Medicine.